billbo100/LOTR-RiseToWar-Simulator/README.md

 # LOTR-RiseToWar-Simulator
-Battle Simulator for LOTR: Rise to War
+This is a very simple battle simulator for LOTR Rise to War